• Skip to main content

 • Fresh Herbs: Here’s where you definitely want to use fresh herbs.
 Dried herbs will only dry more.

 • Olive Oil: You don’t have to go all out here because the oil will be heated.
 Just use a decent extra-virgin olive oil for the slow-roasting.
-If storing the tomatoes in a jar and using within a short period of time, drizzle the confited tomatoes with the best olive oil you have.
+If storing the tomatoes in a jar and using them within a short period of time, drizzle the confited tomatoes with the best olive oil you have.

 • Tomatoes: Use plum (Roma) tomatoes that are ripe yet still firm.
 Overripe tomatoes will be difficult to work with.